Header Image

 LMQXM appears to act via the DA and cAMP signaling pathways.

 While MPH and medium-dose LMQXM-MD increased DA and cAMP levels, mean optical density (MOD) of cAMP, and MOD and mRNA expression of DRD1 and PKA in the prefrontal cortex (PFC) and striatum of SHR, low- and high-dose LMQXM increased DA and cAMP levels in the striatum, MOD of cAMP in the PFC, and mRNA expression of PKA in the PFC.
-There was no significant regulatory effect of LMQXM on DRD2.33
+A significant regulatory effect of LMQXM on DRD2 was not found.35

 As there are no further studies on LMQXM in ADHD apart from the 2 studies cited here, which are also from the same group of authors, its use is strongly discouraged.